BonsoirLT/scrape_EDGAR_fulltext_search/README.md

 There is another sec search engine "https://www.sec.gov/cgi-bin/srch-edgar".
 Pro for that one is that it displays all search results.
 Con is that it can't select specific filing type.

 Feel free to modify my code to fulfill your specific goal.
-You can leave me your comments/questions on my website: tong-lu.com
+You can leave me your comments/questions on my website: https://www.tong-lu.com/
+Enjoy ;)

 ## Content:
 ## 1 -- Scraping Code -- scrapeEDGAR.ipynb